xemu-project/xemu-website/docs/docs/faq.md

 [![Chat Badge](https://img.shields.io/badge/Chat-xemu%20Discord%20Server-7289DA?logo=Discord&logoColor=white)](https://discord.gg/ayyjsuM)

+#### Q: I think I've found a bug, what do I do?
+Join the Discord server and chat about what you're seeing in #general, maybe it's a known issue.
+We can work together to get it recorded and fixed.

 #### Q: Are there system requirements?
 There are not strict requirements; most relatively modern systems should be able to run xemu. xemu runs on all major operating systems.